masamitsu-murase/external_editor_for_outlook2010/README.md

 2. Open VB Editor.
    Press "Alt" + "F11" to open it.
 3. Create a new module and rename it to "ExternalEditor".
-4. Copy and paste source code of "external_editor.vbs" to the module.
+4. Copy and paste source code of "external_editor.vba" to the module.
 5. Configure `EDITOR_PATH` and `TEMP_DIR` based on your environment.
 6. Open "ThisOutlookSession" and add the following source code.
    This is not mandatory, but it ensures to release all resources.